UofL works hand-in-hand with our food services provider, Aramark, on a variety of campus dining sustainability initiatives:

 There are dozens of other farmers' markets all around town just about any day of the week, some year-round, others seasonal...as well as Fresh Stops bringing the CSA model to people on a budget and those in under-served neighborhoods.
 Find local food near you:

 - Louisville Farmers Markets Association's Local Food Resource Guide

 - The Courier-Journal's 2020 Louisville Farmers Market Directory

-Since 2016, UofL has hosted a Community Supported Agriculture (CSA) pick-up at the Health Sciences Center for those seeking to invest directly in a local, chemical-free, seventh generation family farm and to enjoy a share of the harvest!
-Since 2018, we have added a Belknap Campus pickup site as well. .
+UofL encourages students, faculty, and staff to invest in local family farms by subscribing in advance to a share of the harvest through a Community Supported Agriculture (CSA) program.
+From 2016-21, UofL hosted a CSA pick-up at the Health Sciences Center for those seeking to invest directly in a local, chemical-free, seventh generation family farm.
+Now we encourage local eaters to subscribe to a pick-up location close to their home. .
 You'll enjoy a weekly (or biweekly) delivery of fresh, local, USDA organic certified produce from May through October!
-They also offer a meat CSA option.
+They also offer a meat CSA option

 Belknap: Typically: Health Promotion, SAC room 309, but relocated during 2020 pandemic to 1063 E Kentucky St. (contact: Sara Choate, 502-852-5429)

 Regular Share (7-10 items per delivery): $28/week